moradology/impact-explorer/README.md

 # Impact Explorer

 This project implements a FastAPI server that integrates with Anthropic's Claude API to provide a chat interface.
 It includes both a backend server and a simple frontend for interacting with Claude.
+Additionally, it features a powerful CLI tool for document processing and embedding generation.

 ## Prerequisites